Sonographic anatomy of 9 week old fetus

-These ultrasound images of the fetal skull reveal overlap of the bones of the calvarium following fetal demise.
+This ultrasound image of the fetal skull reveal overlap of the bones of the calvarium following fetal demise.
 This is known as the Spalding sign and is diagnostic of intrauterine fetal death.
-Images courtesy Dr. Ravi Kadasne, UAE.
+Image courtesy Dr. Ravi Kadasne, UAE.

 This 2nd trimester fetus shows short forearm bone (radius) with radial deviation of the wrist.
 The image 1st (top left) is a B-mode ultrasound image showing this deformity of the hand.
 The other 3 images are 3-D (3 dimensional) ultrasound images showing the same anomaly in this fetus.
 These ultrasound images suggest fetal radial club hand anomaly.
 Radial club hand is the commonest fetal club hand anomaly.
 It is important to look for other fetal malformations as this anomaly is usually not isolated.
 Ultrasound images courtesy of Dr. Dilraj Gandhi, India.